music based regulation protocols

 Who It's For

-RRP could be a good fit if you're navigating chronic stress, burnout, anxiety, sleep difficulties, or nervous system dysregulation.
-It also works well as a foundation for deeper trauma work — creating more capacity and a wider window of tolerance before we go further.
+RRP could be a good fit if you're navigating chronic stress, burnout, anxiety, and trouble sleeping.
+It also works well as a foundation for deeper trauma work — creating more capacity and a wider window of tolerance before we go further into what’s difficult.

 It's available as part of ongoing therapy or as a standalone offering.
 Book a free consult here to find out which approach fits where you are.